sizigia/learn-co-lessons/README.md

 Well, now we know for sure.
-So, if we want to help our restaurant with deliveries, we should convert our number from a string to a number and then make the comparison.
+So, if we want to help our restaurant with deliveries, we should convert from a string to a number and then make the comparison.

 ```python